Home

 Get the App

-How to use the PRICE regime to treat acute sports injuries
+How to use the PRICE method to treat acute injuries

-Icing as part of the price regime to treat acute sport injuries
+Icing as part of the price method to treat acute injuries

 Maryke Louw